Master Class on Exotic Phases of Matter

 By the end of the course, the participants will have received an up-to-date overview of some of the latest work in quantum information and mathematical

 The master class will take place at the University of Copenhagen, Denmark.
 Copenhagen is a beautiful

 The master class is organized by the Villum Centre for the Mathematics of Quantum Theory (QMATH) at the Department of Mathematical Sciences at the University of Copenhagen.
 QMATH is led by faculty members Jan Philip Solovej, Matthias Christandl, and Bergfinnur Durhuus, and is working in close collaboration with the Niels Bohr International Academy (NBIA), the Center for Quantum Devices (led by Charles Marcus) and the Center for Quantum Optics (led by Eugene Polzik), all hosted at the nearby Niels Bohr Institute (NBI).

-The lectures take place in Auditorium A of the historical part of the Niels Bohr Institute on Blegdamsvej.
-Directions to the Blegdamsvej part of the NBI can be found here.
-The QMath group is located at the math department in the H.C. Ørsted Institute across the park.
-Directions to the math department, and several other useful locations, can be found here.
+The lectures take place At the H.C. Ørsted Institute in Universitetsparken 5 and in Auditorium A of the historical part of the Niels Bohr Institute on Blegdamsvej.
+The QMATH group is located at the MATH department in the H.C. Ørsted Institute across the park.